voidKandy/espionox/README.md

 As of right now only a rudimentary terminal interface is written and working, but an egui powered GUI is in the works.

 ### Getting started
 You will need to host a Postgres database on your own machine.
-After cloning this repo, fill out the example `configuration/default.yaml` with your OpenAi Api key and all relavent database information.
+After cloning this repo, fill out the example `configuration/default_example.yaml` with your OpenAi Api key and all relavent database information.
+Make sure to rename it to `default.yaml`.
 Then run `scripts/init_db.sh` to get started.
 You are now ready to use Consoxide!
 Try to run `cargo run --bin terminal` to check out the terminal interface.

 Please feel free to reach out with any questions, suggestions, issues or anything else :)